-Once a year, the Clisby Library hosts the Miquon Book Fair.
+Once a year, we host the Miquon Book Fair.
 There, you will find a large selection of children's books designed to please all ages on display.
 Children preview the selection and, with the librarian's help, create wish lists for purchases.
 Funds raised from this popular event directly benefit the Library.